menandmice/micetro_docs/guides/user-manual/dns_servers.rst

   :width: 60%
   :align: center

-* If "Use data from the Men&Mice Suite" is selected, all configurations and DNS zone information on the DNS server will be overwritten with the backed-up data.
+* If **Use data from the Men&Mice Suite** is selected, all configurations and DNS zone information on the DNS server will be overwritten with the backed-up data.

-* If "Use data from the new server" is selected, all data kept in Men&Mice Central will be ignored and overwritten with current data on the DNS Server.
+* If **Use data from the new server** is selected, all data kept in Men&Mice Central will be ignored and overwritten with current data on the DNS Server.

 Basically, the restore scenario is as follows: